codeforsanjose/calidrought-legacy/doc/apiary.md

 + Response 200 (application/json)

         {
-            "reservoir_url": "/reservoirs"
+            "station_url": "/stations"
         }

-## Group Reservoir
+## Group Station

-Resources related to reservoirs in the API.
+Resources related to stations in the API.

-## Reservoir [/reservoirs/{reservoir_id}]
+## Station [/stations/{station_id}]

-A Reservoir object has the following attributes:
+A Station object has the following attributes:

 + id
 + url